aybehrouz/argennon/md/avm.md

 For selecting the winning receipts we could use a random generator:

-            if random(seed|validatorPK|receivedBlockID) < winProbability
+    IF random(seed|validatorPK|receivedBlockID) < winProbability THEN
         the receipt issued by validatorPK for receivedBlockID is a winner

 -   `random()` produces uniform random numbers between 0 and 1, using its input argument as a seed.